wojciechpawlak/WS_Project_TravelGood/README.md

 	 - copy the WSDL link from admin console
 	 - in BPEL Web Service project remove localhost_8080 folder, wrapper WSDL file and links in referenced resources
 	 - add  New > External WSDL Document(s)... and paste WSDL link from admin console in "From URL:"
-	 - wait a couple of seconds (try to collapse the menus; in worst case restart NetBeans)
+	 - process takes some time, one can check progress in bottom right corner (if is seems blocked, try to collapse the menus; in worst case restart NetBeans)
 	 - open BPEL file and remove the Partner Link (on the right)
 	 - add new partner links through drag dropping WSDL file from localhost_8080 folder to the right side of BPEL diagram
 	 - in the menu that pops up keep the defaults
 	 - if there is an error when XML validated, you cannot Deploy, so turn off the server and restart NetBeans
 	 - error disappears after restart, so the BPEL Web Service can be deployed
-	 - run tests in BPEL Client
+	 - run tests in BPEL Client (refresh the Client if needed)